 If you need emotional support, you can talk to a professional at the Disaster Distress Line by calling 1 (800) 985-5990, or text “talkwithus” to 66746.
 Again, be patient.
 It might take a few moments to get the chance to speak with someone.

 In the wake of a disaster, con artists and scammers will try and profit during the confusion.
 You will likely see many offers of help online and by phone, often requesting a fee to facilitate processing or registration.
 You should ignore these kinds of offers.
 You never need to pay a fee to apply for federal disaster assistance.
-FEMA will have information on rumors for a specific disaster area on its New Releases page here.
+FEMA will have information on rumors for a specific disaster area on its Press Releases page here.